AI-Verified Economic Analytics Pipeline

 Eight SQL queries using CTEs, window functions, joins, and per-capita normalization:

-| Query | What it answers |
+| Query | Question |

 |---|---|